The new rule in the Advertising Codes, which will apply to broadcast and non-broadcast media (including online and social media), states:

-This change follows a review of gender stereotyping in ads by the ASA.
+This change follows a review of gender stereotyping in ads by the Advertising Standards Authority (ASA) – the body that administers the UK Advertising Codes.
 The review found evidence suggesting that harmful stereotypes can restrict the choices, aspirations and opportunities of children, young people and adults and these stereotypes can be reinforced by some advertising, which plays a part in unequal gender outcomes.

 Following the review, CAP consulted publicly on specific proposals to ban harmful gender stereotypes in ads, underpinned by the evidence collected by the ASA.
 The proposed restrictions were supported by a majority of respondents.

 The evidence does not show that the use of gender stereotypes is always problematic and the new rule does not seek to ban gender stereotypes outright, but to identify specific harms that should be prevented.

 The advertising industry has had six months to get ready for the new rule.
 The ASA will now deal with any complaints it receives on a case-by-case basis and will assess each ad by looking at the content and context to determine if the new rule has been broken.

 Scenarios in ads likely to be problematic under the new rule include: